 Beamline ID23 is part of the Macromolecular Crystallography Group which supports the study and structure determination of biological macromolecules.
 The beamline is composed of two independent end-stations.
 ID23-1 is a fully tunable beamline capable of MAD measurements from 6 to 20 keV energy (2.07 Å to 0.62 Å).
-The second station, ID23-2, is fixed energy (14.20 keV, 0.873 Å) and is dedicated to perform experiments with very small protein crystals.
+The second station, ID23-2, is fixed energy (14.20 keV, 0.873 Å) and is dedicated to perform experiments with very small protein crystals and serial crystallography.
 The optical design of ID23-2 makes use of a horizontally diffracting Si (111) monochromator and Pt coated mirrors in a Kirkpatrick-Baez (KB) geometry as the focusing system.

 The X-ray sources for the two stations are canted (separated by 1.5mrad of angle) undulators mounted on a special carriage on the storage ring.
 The ID23-1 undulator is a U35 (allowing tuning of the energy across harmonics) and for ID23-2 a U20.2 is used which is a pseudo-monochromatic source with a single first harmonic at 14.2keV.